Quintus Caecilius Metellus Pius: Italica

-The battle was Metellus' first major victory in the Sertorius War.
+The battle was Metellus' first major victory in the Sertorian War.
 It freed Metellus' army from the western theatre and allowed him to march against Sertorius' rear in the eastern theatre.

 Metellus and Hirtuleius were campaigning near the Roman colony of Italica when Hirtuleius made the mistake of trying to force his opponent into a pitched battle.
 He mustered his army soon after dawn and marched on Metellus' encampment.
 Metellus mustered his troops too, but kept them behind his entrenchments until noon.
 It was extremely hot and Hirtuleius' troops were soon sweltering while Metellus' legionaries remained relatively fresh.
 Since his enemy remained drawn up in front of his camp for hours, Metellus had plenty of time to study their dispositions and make his own plans accordingly.
 He had observed that Hirtuleius had posted his strongest units in the centre of his battle-line.

 When the battle finally commenced Metellus held back his own centre and concentrated on winning on the flanks.
 After defeating his opponent's flanks he enveloped Hirtuleius' centre and slaughtered them.
 This was the classic tactic used by Hannibal at Cannae almost a century and a half previous.
 Hirtuleius lost 20,000 men at Italica and fled north to join his commander Sertorius who was squaring off against Pompey.